-From the buildings that inspired her first novel Jane Eyre, to the house where she contracted a fatal illness, Historic England has relisted 7 buildings which witnessed the life of English novelist Charlotte Brontë, born 200 years ago today.
+From the buildings that inspired her first novel Jane Eyre, to the house where she contracted a fatal illness, Historic England has relisted.
+7 buildings which witnessed the life of English novelist Charlotte Brontë, born 200 years ago in 2016.

-These buildings were already on The List but now their entries have been updated to reflect their associations with Charlotte.
-Today we’re celebrating and marking the history of this important novelist
+These buildings were already on The List but their entries were updated to reflect their associations with Charlotte.

 Haworth Parsonage, Haworth, West Yorkshire, listed Grade I